Achilles Tendonitis (Tendinopathy)

 Causes of Achilles tendonitis

-Achilles tendonitis most commonly occurs due to repetitive or prolonged activities placing strain on the Achilles tendon.
-This typically occurs due to excessive walking, running or jumping activities.
-Occasionally, it may occur suddenly due to a high force going through the Achilles tendon beyond what it can withstand.
-This may be due to a sudden acceleration or forceful jump.
-The condition may also occur following a calf or Achilles tear, following a poorly rehabilitated sprained ankle or in patients with poor foot biomechanics or inappropriate footwear.
+Occasionally, the condition may occur suddenly due to a high force going through the Achilles tendon beyond what it can withstand.
+This may be due to a sudden acceleration, a forceful jump or a direct blow to the Achilles.
+Achilles tendonitis may also occur following a calf or Achilles tear, following a poorly rehabilitated sprained ankle or in patients with poor foot biomechanics (e.g. flat feet) or inappropriate footwear.
 In athletes, this condition is commonly seen in running sports such as marathon, triathlon, football and athletics.

 Signs and symptoms of Achilles tendonitis